Trinidad and Tobago: Foreign relations

 Trinidad and Tobago maintains close relations with its Caribbean neighbours and major North American and European trading partners.
 As the most industrialised and second-largest country in the Anglophone Caribbean, Trinidad and Tobago has taken a leading role in the Caribbean Community (CARICOM), and strongly supports CARICOM economic integration efforts.
 It also is active in the Summit of the Americas process and supports the establishment of the Free Trade Area of the Americas, lobbying other nations for seating the Secretariat in Port of Spain.

 As a member of CARICOM, Trinidad and Tobago strongly backed efforts by the United States to bring political stability to Haiti, contributing personnel to the Multinational Force in 1994.
-After its 1962 independence, Trinidad and Tobago joined the United Nations and Commonwealth of Nations.
+After its 1962 independence from the United Kingdom, Trinidad and Tobago joined the United Nations and Commonwealth of Nations.
 In 1967 it became the first Commonwealth country to join the Organization of American States (OAS).
 In 1995 Trinidad played host to the inaugural meeting of the Association of Caribbean States and has become the seat of this 35-member grouping, which seeks to further economic progress and integration among its states.
 In international forums, Trinidad and Tobago has defined itself as having an independent voting record, but often supports US and EU positions.

 Law enforcement and crime

+The primary law enforcement agency of Trinidad and Tobago is the Trinidad and Tobago Police Service under the Ministry of Homeland Security.
+The current minister is Roger Alexander.
+On June 13, 2025 the House of Representatives approved a government motion for Acting Senior Superintendent of Police Allister Guevarro to be Commissioner of Police (CoP).
+Another law enforcement agency is the Trinidad and Tobago Municipal Police Service (TTMPS) under the Ministry of Rural Development and Local Government.
+They work within the various city, borough, and regional corporations.
+The current minister is Khadijah Ameen with the administrator of the TTMPS being Assistant Commissioner of Police (ACP) Surrendra Sagramsingh Some other law enforcement agencies include: